rlbarter/superheat-examples/README.md

 Read below to understand how to reproduce these examples yourself.

-1. Clone this repository using `git clone https://github.com/rlbarter/superheat-examples`
+1. Clone this repository by opening a terminal window and typing `git clone https://github.com/rlbarter/superheat-examples`

 1. Install R and RStudio.

-1. Open RStudio and set the wordking directory to the `/superheat-examples` folder that you cloned onto your machine.

 1. Install the required packages by running `source("00-install-packages.R")` inside your RStudio console.